fhiso/sources-and-citations/citation-elements-vocabulary.md

 ...
 # A citation elements vocabulary

-{.ednote} This is an **early draft** of material intended to form part of a FHISO Citation Elements standard.
+{.ednote} This is an **exploratory draft** of material intended to form part of a FHISO Citation Elements standard.
 This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.

 ## `creatorName` and sub-elements